NCGrowth Economic Development Project Updates

 Homegrown Tools – Small Town Economic Development Strategies Web Tool

-In partnership with the NC Rural Center, the Federal Reserve Bank of the Southeast, the UNC School of Government, the UNC Department of City and Regional Planning, and the Eastern Carolina Council Economic Development District, NCGrowth is creating a web tool to showcase successful small town economic development strategies in North Carolina and beyond.
+In partnership with the NC Rural Center, the Federal Reserve Bank of Richmond, the UNC School of Government, the UNC Department of City and Regional Planning, and the Eastern Carolina Council Economic Development District, NCGrowth is creating a web tool to showcase successful small town economic development strategies in North Carolina and beyond.
 A prototype has been developed and was tested with a group of partners and practitioners on Feb 28.
 Currently NCGrowth is creating new case study content to add to the tool and refining the design and functionality based on input from local practitioners and partners.
 Public launch is expected in Summer 2018.

 Economic Impact Study of Tribally Hosted Powwows